 Day 15 – Bus to Kathmandu

 This is a long, long day.
-The road to Kathmandu was badly damaged in the earthquake and the incessant hair pin bends took their toll on our 2 year old and he threw up all over Dad!
-The distance is only 150km, but it took us 10 hours!
+The road to Kathmandu with the incessant hair pin bends took their toll on our 2 year old and he threw up all over Dad!
+The distance is only 160km, but it can take seven hours!
 By the time we all arrived back in Kathmandu, we were absolutely shattered.

 Day 16 – Kathmandu